Escape-Games-by-Thought-Works/crypto-challenge/README.md

 For decryption, the subkeys for decryption are derived as follows:

 - For the first half-step, take the four subkeys used in the _last_ half-step of the encryption round.
-(For the second half-step, take the subkeys used in the second to last round, etc).
+(For the second round, take the subkeys used in the second to last round, etc).
 - Compute the multiplicative inverse for the first and fourth subkeys.
 Compute the additive inverse for the second and third.
 - For all decryption half-steps except for the first and last, switch the second and third subkeys.
 - For the first scramble round, take the two subkeys used in the last scramble round (respectively for 2nd and 2nd to last, etc.)